 Any new exercise program will increase muscle soreness and you should expect that will happen with this too.
 Since we are working an area that is already painful, it is also not uncommon to get an increase in symptoms the first couple weeks until the muscles adapt to the increase in movement and demand.
 This will always be closely monitored by our staff.
 There is truth the adage of "no pain, no gain", but it has to be the right kind of pain.
 Believe it or not, there are quite a few patients who say their symptoms are significantly reduced after working out their spine out because it increases the blood flow to the joints and muscles in the area.

 Cash only physical therapy occurs when the clinic bills the patient directly rather than billing the patient's insurance.
 Payment is then made at the time of the physical therapy visit by the patient.
 This takes out the "middle man" and allows the therapist and the patient to decide what will work best to treat the patient without the extra influence of the insurance company.
-It also allows the clinic to charge a flat fee for a visit with that charge being significantly less than when having to bill through insurance.
+It also allows the clinic to charge a flat fee for a visit with that charge often being significantly less than when having to bill through insurance using Out of Network benefits.
 For example, one 45 minute visit for an established patient when billing through insurance often totals $240, but the price for a 45-60 minute session is $112.